codn/adminpanel/README.md

     mount Adminpanel::Engine => "/admin"

-Any doubt feel free to ask me!
+Any doubts or errors feel free to ask me!

 ## Contributing